To ask Her Majesty’s Government what steps they propose to take to combat anti-Semitism, in particular in universities.

 It is particularly important that the three Abrahamic faiths work together to tackle anti-Semitism, which recent surveys suggest is higher among Muslim communities than is generally the case.
 Of course, there is good collaboration between the Community Security Trust and Tell MAMA and between local community leaders in many parts of the country, but this needs to be reinforced in our schools, colleges and universities.

 My Lords, I will start by reading out a brief comment from my noble friend Lord Mendelsohn.
 Many of your Lordships know of his interest and commitment in this area.
 He would have been speaking here today, but unfortunately the trade debate, in which he is taking part, has overrun.
 I see a number of people have come in to listen to the concluding part of this debate, which is important.
 What my noble friend wanted to say is that he has a strong personal connection to these issues, not least the fact that his daughter is now at university, and he hopes that there will be an opportunity in the future to set out some of his trenchant views about what has gone on in our party.
 A number of other noble Lords have made these points already.
-He and I are particularly anxious that the issue of anti-Semitism is not just properly acknowledged, as it must be, and that it is recognised to come from many different quarters, but that it is best dealt with by nurturing our values and, in the case of universities, a much stronger commitment than we have seen in the past to ensure that a culture of openness and diversity exists on campus.
+He and I are particularly anxious that the issue of anti-Semitism is not just properly acknowledged, as it must be, and that it is recognised to come from many different quarters, but that it is seen to be best dealt with by nurturing our values, with, in the case of universities, a much stronger commitment than we have seen in the past to ensure that a culture of openness and diversity exists on campus.

 In her excellent speech introducing this debate, the noble Baroness, Lady Deech, asked Her Majesty’s Government what steps they propose to take to combat anti-Semitism both generally and in particular in universities.
 So there are both general and specific points to which the Minister must respond.
 We have had two very good reports recently.
 The best one is the Home Affairs Committee report, which is available here and has been widely discussed.
 It is as good as any of the best reports from the Lords committee system —that is very high praise indeed—and I recommend it.

 To focus a little more closely on universities, the recent Universities UK task force deals—although perhaps not as much as many people would have wished—with anti-Semitism in universities.
 The report is quite clear when it states that there is no place for anti-Semitism or any other kind of unlawful discrimination in our universities.
 Although it may be that the number of reported incidents is low, the report accepts that even a single incident is one too many.
 We all want our universities to be tolerant and inclusive places.
-As the noble Lord, Lord Sacks, put it so well, we want academic freedom but zero tolerance of those who practice or preach anti-Semitism.
+As the noble Lord, Lord Sacks, put it so well, we want academic freedom but zero tolerance of those who practise or preach anti-Semitism.

 There are questions for the Minister to answer in the time available to him.
 If he is not able to respond, I hope that he will write to us because this is such an important subject.
 The new guidelines place a duty on university authorities to engage more closely in incidents which may be a criminal offence.
 What discussions have the Government had with the universities on this issue?
 It is a difficult one.
 Are we confident that the new guidelines will ensure that any cases that might engage criminal proceedings will indeed be pursued with vigour?